The Original 54th PA Infantry

 The Current 54th PA Infantry

 In 1992 a group of civil war enthusiasts started the 54th Pennsylvania Infantry, Co.
 A, to portray the soldiers and civilians from their hometown of Johnstown, PA.
 Since then the organization has expanded well beyond the borders of Cambria county.
 We now consist of members from all over the Mid-Atlantic region.
-We participate in numerous reenactments, living histories, and school programs in Pennsylvania, Maryland, Virginia, West Virginia, and Ohio.
-Such events have included the 150th anniversary events of New Market, Cedar Creek, Gettysburg, Bull Run, Antietam, Chancellorsville, and Appomattox.
+We participate in numerous reenactments, living histories, and school programs in Pennsylvania, Maryland, West Virginia, and Virginia.
+Such events have included the 150th anniversary events of New Market, Cedar Creek, Gettysburg, Antietam, Bull Run, Chancellorsville, and Appomattox.